sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 <!-- expect(drink).toBe('coffee') -->

-Now, compare it with a ternary:
+Now, compare it to a ternary:

 ```js
 const caffeineLevel = 25;